Kumar-Mayur/kumar-mayur/README.md

 Proficient in AWS services at an intermediate level, with a solid foundation in Data Structures and Algorithms.

 💬 **Ask me about:**
-Java, Python, Spring Boot, Angular, AWS, and general software development questions.
+Java, Spring, Spring Boot, Golang, React, AWS, and general software development questions.

 ⚡ **Fun fact:**
 Passionate about problem-solving and continuous learning in software development.